sourcehut-mirrors/drewdevault.com/content/blog/Anti-AGPL-propaganda.md

-If you're using AGPL-licensed software like a database engine or [my own AGPL-licensed works][sourcehut], and you haven't made any changes to the source code, all you have to do is provide a link to the upstream source code somewhere, and if users ask for it, direct them there.
+If you're using AGPL-licensed software like a database engine or [my own AGPL-licensed works][sourcehut], and you haven't made any changes to the source code, you don't have to do anything to comply.
 If you *have* modified the software, you simply have to publish your modifications.
-The easiest way to do this is to send it as a patch upstream, but you could use something as simple as providing a tarball to your users.
+The easiest way to do this is to send it as a patch upstream, but you could use something as simple as providing a tarball to your users.[^addendum]

 [sourcehut]: https://sr.ht/~sircmpwn/sourcehut/

+[^addendum]: *December 4th, 2024*: A correction to this passage was made following a clarification from Florian Kohrt.
+Thanks!

 The nuances are detailed and cover many edge cases to prevent abuse.
 But in general, just publish your modifications under the same AGPL terms and you'll